NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 7.md

 **The one who believes in me,** **as the Scripture** **has said, will have streams of living water** **flow** **from deep within him."**

 ###### 39
 He said this about the Spirit.
-Those who believed in Jesus were going to receive the Spirit, for the Spirit had not yet been given because Jesus had not yet been glorified.The People Are Divided over Jesus
+Those who believed in Jesus were going to receive the Spirit, for the Spirit had not yet been given because Jesus had not yet been glorified.

+### The People Are Divided over Jesus

 ###### 40
 When some from the crowd heard these words, they said, "This truly is the Prophet."